mtarunsai1999/Election-Smart-Contract/README.md

 # Hardhat Project for Elections

 I created this project basically to learn hardhat framework.
 This project has a single contract to conduct transparent elections, where the results can be computed from events.
+All the functions are covered with unit tests.

 Some of the hardhat tasks: